-Did you know there are two gluten-free Girl Scout cookies?
-I test one of the cookies for hidden gluten, and share what I think of both gluten-free options below.
+Did you know there are two gluten-free Girl Scout cookie flavors?
+I test one of the cookies for hidden gluten and share what I think of both gluten-free options below.
 This post contains affiliate links.
 Please read my disclosures.

 (1) Gluten-Free Caramel Chocolate Chip

-The Caramel Chocolate chips cookies have a subtle caramel flavor with a hint of sea salt.
+The Caramel Chocolate Chip cookies have a subtle caramel flavor with a hint of sea salt.
 They’re crunchy (not soft) and a bit dry and crumbly.

 (2) Gluten-Free Toffee-tastic Cookies

-The Girl Scouts also offer Toffee-tastic cookies to the gluten-challenged community.
-These cookies are crispy, buttery cookies that contain sweet and crunchy golden toffee bits.
+Toffee-tastic Girl Scout cookies are certified gluten-free by the NSF and offered in select markets.
+These are crispy, buttery cookies containing sweet and crunchy golden toffee bits.